canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Docstrings

-Functions without a well formatted description can be difficult to understand and maintain, especially if the function is longer than just a few lines.
+Modules, functions and classes without a well formatted description can be difficult to understand and maintain, especially if the function is longer than just a few lines.

 Each module, function and class should have a docstring.
 The Google standard on docstring applies: